compsocialscience/summer-institute/2021/materials/day1-intro-ethics/activity/lesson_plan_ethics_instructor.md

 Question 5) Would you personally use these data?

 Possible follow-up questions:
+- Have you ever faced a choice like this?
+How did you decide?
-- Many of the questions above could be used here.
+- Many of the questions above could be used here as well.

 ### Group information